 Living in a cluttered home literally can stress you out so much it affects your physical and mental well-being!

-Children who have fewer toys may also be smarter and more creative.
+Children who have fewer toys may also be smarter, happier, and more creative, which you can read about in this post.

-There are all sorts of reasons that people avoid decluttering, but one common theme seems to be they are afraid they are “wasting”.
+There are all sorts of reasons that people avoid decluttering, but one common theme seems to be they are afraid they are wasting money or creating too much trash.

-Wasting money getting rid of something they paid good money for; creating actual physical and environmental waste if they simply toss those items out into the garbage.
+Wasting money by getting rid of something they paid good money for and creating actual physical and environmental waste if they simply toss those items out into the garbage.

-While you may not get the full price that you paid for the item when it was brand spanking new, at least by selling you can help recoup some of that cash spent and alleviate the money guilt.
+While you may not get the full price that you paid for the item when it was brand spanking new, at least by selling you can help recoup some of that cash spent and reduce the money and environmental guilt.

 Selling clutter also reduces the likelihood that your items might end up in landfills, which unfortunately happens quite a bit since resale stores like Goodwill and The Salvation Army are literally overflowing with unwanted clutter.